• Course Director

 Continuing Bunka Gakuen’s tradition of fashion education, she strives to bridge theory and practice within a global context, with a focus on fashion related art and design.
 Her students have had the opportunity to do internships at high profile Japanese brands Yohji Yamamoto, ANREALAGE and AKIKOAOKI, as well as The National Art Center Tokyo.
 In 2017-2018, she organized the collaborative project VIEW.S with Zara and students, a collection with Zara x Bunka label which was diffused at global scale.

 In her PhD Program, she aims to discipline global level researchers/educators on Fashion Studies and Fashion Design from a non-Western region, Japan.
 She is certified to supervise dissertations both in English and in Japanese.
-Her recent PhD student, Dr. Daphne Mohajer va Pesaran defended her thesis “Making and Growing Washi Paper Clothes: A Framework for Interspecies Fashion Design in the Anthropocene” in February 2018 was appointed as full-time lecturer at RMIT University in September 2018.
+One of her PhD students, Dr. Daphne Mohajer va Pesaran, defended her thesis “Making and Growing Washi Paper Clothes: A Framework for Interspecies Fashion Design in the Anthropocene” in February 2018 was appointed as full-time lecturer at RMIT University in September 2018.
 Her recently graduated PhD student, Dr. Saskia Thoelen, defended her thesis “Globalisation and Strategic Change through Art Promotion during the Art Nouveau Period in Japan – Mitsukoshi’s Departmentisation Process Analysed through its Kimono Fashioning Activities” in February 2020, and was appointed as full-time Assistant Professor at the Graduate School of Fashion and Living Environment Studies in Bunka Gakuen University in April 2020.

 Students’ research themes examples